adisongoku/Hanoi-two-color-solver/README.md

 #Hanoi two color solver

-What it does is outputting instruction of what moves you have to make to solve tower.
+The program outputs instruction of moves you have to make to solve the tower.

 Amount of disks is inputed by user.